 Brand awareness is a key strategy for not only startups, but for any business that wants to stand out in an overcrowded market.
 Traditionally, businesses invest in PR agencies, paid advertising, and marketing resources to scale brand awareness.
 But I’ve seen companies—like Docker—take a different approach and create an even greater impact.

 Influencer Programs: An influencer program refers to partnering with a group of influencers in your space.
 Members are thought leaders— bloggers, analysts, experts, and evangelists—who understand what you’re doing.
 They want to join your journey and based on their reputation, spread awareness about your company within their networks.

 Brand Ambassadors: These are your top users and customers who love your product and use it regularly.
 They’re huge fans and are the most genuine way to spread the love about your brand.

 Journalist Relations: You don’t have to hire a PR professional to reach relevant media members and educate them about your value proposition.
 You can take it upon yourself to find journalists who cover your industry.
 If they believe that you’re doing something unique, this network of journalists can become your go-to group for company news, product launches, and updates.

-Traditionally, entrepreneurs invest in more marketing hires, and expensive demand generation programs.
+Traditionally, startups and entrepreneurs invest in more marketing hires, and expensive demand generation programs.
 Successful companies—such as Wix and Scoop—leverage communities that already exist by creating the following groups to generate qualified traffic for them.